Expand mobile version menu

 Financial and Investment Analysts Career Video

-Conducts quantitative analyses of information affecting investment programs of public or private institutions.
+Conducts quantitative analyses of information involving investment programs or financial data of public or private institutions, including valuation of businesses.

 This career is part of the Finance cluster Business Finance pathway.